 - Expert Selection: The built-in expert system analyzes your data, selects the appropriate forecasting technique, builds the model and calculates the forecasts.

-- Exponential Smoothing: Twelve different Holt-Winters exponential smoothing models are provided to accommodate a wide range of data characteristics.
-The robustness of exponential smoothing makes it ideal when there are no leading indicators.
+- Exponential Smoothing: Numerous Holt-Winters exponential smoothing models are provided to accommodate a wide range of data characteristics.

-- Croston's: Croston's intermittent demand model is provided to accommodate low volume and "sparse" data (i.e., data where the demand is often zero and volumes are low).
+- Croston's: A number of Croston's intermittent demand models are provided to accommodate low volume and "sparse" data (i.e., data where the demand is often zero and volumes are low).

 - Event Models: Event models extend exponential smoothing by providing adjustments for special events such as promotions, strikes or other irregular occurrences.
-You can adjust for events of several different types such as promotions of varying sizes or types, or movable holidays like Easter and Rosh Hashanah.
+You can adjust for events of several different types such as promotions of varying sizes or types, or movable holidays.